Harry is an actor, director, teacher, and cocktail enthusiast based in New York City.

 His touring experience started with the role of Carmen Ghia in the First National Tour of The Producers, co-starring Lee Roy Reams, Lewis Stadlen, and Alan Ruck.
 Next, he co-starred as Sir Robin in Spamalot, at the Wynn Hotel in Las Vegas, with John O'Hurley as King Arthur.
 In 2017, he toured for a year as Dr. Dillamond in the First National Tour of Wicked.
 While on the road, Harry started Harry Has A Cocktail, his video series on home bartending, which you can catch on YouTube, Instagram, and here.

 Recent directing projects include Ken Ludwig's plays Lend Me A Tenor and A Comedy of Tenors, at Lyceum Arrow Rock and Westchester Broadway, respectively.

 Harry works steadily as a private acting coach, and has taught classes at the New York Film Academy and NY School of Film & Television.
 He has also spent several years as a private tutor of English as a Foreign Language.

-Harry's numerous appearances on TV include Blue Bloods, New Amsterdam, Billions, Tommy, 666 Park Avenue, Sex & The City, and Law & Order.
+Harry's numerous TV appearances include The Blacklist, Blue Bloods, Billions, New Amsterdam, Tommy, 666 Park Avenue, Sex & The City, and Law & Order.